Deep differentiable reinforcement learning and optimal trading: Conception of optimal trading strategies

 In this article, we follow the more classical road which consists in working in two steps: \begin{itemize} \item{First modeling (and estimating) the expected return (for example using supervised machine learning as in \cite{gu2018empirical}), risk and costs related to our assets.}

 \item{Then find the optimal strategy under in this model.} \end{itemize}

-The advantage of this method is that it makes it easier to: decompose our performance, test our assumptions, have margin of errors on our alpha estimations and make active decisions.
+Although the two approaches have merits, some advantages of splitting modelization and optimization is that it makes it easier to: decompose our performance, test our assumptions, have margin of errors on our alpha estimations and make active decisions.
 Moreover, in this setting, the strategy conception step is not anymore a data estimation problem (since we can always simulate more data from the model) but an optimization problem whose tentative solutions can be precisely evaluated.\\

 We are thus in the footsteps of \cite{chaouki2020deep}.
 However we want to work with more complex alpha models.
 In such models, we did not manage to make our action functions converge with the DDPG algorithm.
 In particular, we want to consider models where our alpha process has (at least) two time scales: a slow and a fast.
 To illustrate these alphas, assume that the slow alpha has a half-life of one year (think Value, Momentum, Quality, see \cite{asness2013value} and \cite{asness2019quality}) and the fast alpha has a half-life of one month (think short term price reversal, analyst revisions, sector momentum, see \cite{bremer1991reversal} and \cite{jaisson2021predictive}).\\